 Benign Essential Tremor

-- Shaking in hands, arms, head, voice, trunk, legs, or feet on both sides
+- Shaking most common in hands, arms, head, or voice

 - Shaking only in certain positions or during activity